Cajun Jambalaya Pasta

 Cajun jambalaya pasta on a fork.

-• Pasta.
-Boil pasta according to package directions and drain.
-Save 1 cup of the pasta water for later in the recipe.
+• Pasta: Boil the pasta according to the package directions, then drain and rinse with water to prevent sticking.
+Save 1 cup of the pasta water, set aside.

-• Sausage & Veggies.
-Add the sausage, red onion, bell pepper and garlic and cook until the vegetables have softened.
+• Sausage & Veggies: Add the sausage, bell pepper, onion and garlic and cook until the vegetables have softened.

-• Make Your Sauce.
-Add the the tomato sauce, heavy cream and seared chicken into the pan.
-Simmer over medium low heat for 5 minutes.
+• Sauce: Add the the tomato sauce, heavy cream and seared chicken into the pan.
+Simmer for 5 minutes.

-• Add The Pasta.
-Stir in the pasta.
+• Add Pasta: Stir in the cooked pasta.
 If you need a little extra sauce, add a little of the reserved pasta water, if desired.

 • Serve.
-Serve immediately with fresh parsley on top, if desired.
-You can also garnish this dish with some freshly grated Parmesan cheese.
+Serve immediately with fresh parsley and a little parmesan cheese on top, if desired.

 Cajun jambalaya-style pasta in the pan.